akumaigorodski/wallet/README.md

-Simple Bitcoin Wallet (aka SBW) is an [IMMORTAN](https://github.com/btcontract/IMMORTAN)-powered non-custodial Bitcoin wallet for Android with extensive Lightning Network support.
-It is fully autonomus and does not rely on any kind of centralized service (such as Google services, routing servers, special LSP nodes etc).
-It is the first mobile wallet which supports routing of 3rd-party Lightning payments and thus allows users to avoid private channel closings as well as earn routing fees in a non-custodial way.
+Simple Bitcoin Wallet (aka SBW) is a non-custodial Bitcoin wallet for Android.

 <table>
   <tbody>